Listed Buildings in England

 Explore Listed Buildings in England

 Use the interactive table below to explore listed buildings in England more efficiently.
 You can filter the entries by grade to view only Grade I, Grade II*, or Grade II buildings, and you can also filter by local authority district (LAD) to narrow the results to a specific area.
 The search field allows you to look up entries by name.
 To open the official record, click the NHLE list entry number, which links directly to the building’s profile page on the National Heritage List for England.
-To view the location on a map, click the map icon shown before the LAD name, which opens the place in Google Maps.
+To view the location on a map, click the map icon before the LAD name to open it in Google Maps.
+The Date column shows when the building was first listed.
+For entries with a recorded amendment, the most recent amendment date is displayed after the entry name in square brackets.

 Select a LAD : OR Grade : to filter the data table.